-Our Reserves
+Our Nature Reserves

-We have saved many special places, acquiring and managing many of them as nature reserves-we look after 50 sites (including 42 of our own nature reserves), and a total of around 1,300 hectares of habitat, creating a network where people and wildlife can thrive, on your doorstep.
+We have saved many special places, acquiring and managing many of them as nature reserves.

+We look after 50 sites (including 42 of our own nature reserves), and a total of around 1,300 hectares of habitat, creating a network where people and wildlife can thrive, on your doorstep.

 We believe that limited mobility shouldn't mean missing out on wildlife.
-Many of our reserves have accessible paths and boardwalks, disabled facilities and accessible bird hides, so you can fully immerse yourself in the great outdoors and discover the wonderful wildlife that lives on your doorstep.
+Many of our reserves have accessible paths and boardwalks, disabled facilities and accessible bird hides, so people can fully immerse themselves in the great outdoors and discover the wonderful wildlife that lives on our doorstep.